 My current research project is about bees, beekeeping and the the cultural representation of bees in China up to approximately the end of the imperial period.
 In 2012 I published a short history of beekeeping in China in the journal Agricultural History, the first such history in English by a scholar who can read Chinese.
-I also have a forthcoming chapter 'Bees in China: A Short Cultural History' in the book Animals through Chinese History (forthcoming, CUP, January 2019), and am now working towards a book-length study.
+More recently I contributed a chapter 'Bees in China: A Short Cultural History' in the book Animals through Chinese History (CUP, December 2018), and am now working towards a book-length study.
 In the longer term, I am looking to expand into researching other animals which were prominent in agriculture, focusing on human-animal relations.

 I have also been researching the social networks of a group of scholars and writers based in Ningdu and Nanfeng in Jiangxi during the early Qing, focusing on Peng Shiwang (1610-1683), a minor writer, poet and Ming loyalist.
 I am particularly interested in how they responded to the upheavals which followed the Qing conquest, and how they interacted with the cultural elite based the core regions of the empire to try to secure their economic and cultural status.
 I have also written on the Nanchang loyalist scholar Chen Hongxu (1597-1666).

 I have also published on the collection of letters kept by the early Qing official, poet and calligrapher Yan Guangmin (1640-86).
 This collection is significant as it is one of very few collections of letters to an individual, as distinct from the more numerous collections of letters by individuals, or anthologies of the letters of many people.